sirixdb/sirix/README.md

 * the page-size isn't padded until a predefined size is reached.
 Instead only necessary bytes are written.

 ## Donations
-If you ever think this software does anything good and is of use to you, you might consider donating something to this wonderful "This Star Won't Go Out" at http://tswgo.org.
+If you ever think this software does anything good and is of use to you, you might consider donating something to this wonderful "This Star Won't Go Out" Foundation at http://tswgo.org.

 ## Future
 A bunch of work includes the current index-structures: